15 Best Things to Do in Groton (CT)

 The first governor of Connecticut, John Winthrop the Younger (1606-1676) owned a portion of the farm here.

-14. Poquonnock Bridge Boardwalk
+14. Poquonnock River Boardwalk

-Starting in the south at Depot Road (not far north of Bluff Point) and coursing for just over half a mile up to Poquonnock Road, is an easy and nature-rich boardwalk trail next to the Poquonnock River.
+Starting in the south at Depot Road (not far north of Bluff Point) this path runs for just over half a mile up to Poquonnock Road,

+You’ll find a children’s playground at the southern trailhead, and the walk ends at a little gazebo.
 A few steps along Poquonnock Road at the north end of the boardwalk is a Dairy Queen for a post-walk treat.

 15. Argia Mystic Cruises